Rank of a Smooth Map

 Proof Sketch.

-rank of that linear map, so the rank is locally constant; on a connected manifold a
+the rank of that linear map, so the rank is locally constant.
+On a connected manifold a

 Global and Boundary Versions

 The rank theorem is purely local, but it has a powerful global consequence.
-The pointwise data of a
+For a constant-rank

-constant-rank map — whether its differential is everywhere surjective or everywhere injective — is
+injective determines whether its differential is everywhere surjective or everywhere injective.

-surjective or injective.
-This is the most striking payoff of the constant-rank hypothesis: global
+This is the most striking payoff of the constant-rank hypothesis.
+Global set-theoretic behavior

 Theorem (Global Rank Theorem)